Alexa Dellanos Bares Cleavage & Tiny Waist In Sexy Sportswear While Showing Off Her Golden Mane

 Alexa’s BFF and fellow social media influencer Jailyne Ojeda Ochoa also noticed the hot pic, chiming in with a heart-eyes emoji.

-“Missed your posts,” commented another Instagrammer, leaving a heart-eyes and fire emoji.
+“Missed your posts,” another Instagram user remarked, leaving a heart-eyes and fire emoji for the model as well.